brpo01/Project-Documentation/Project-17.md

   )
 }
 ```
+The `format` function produces a string by formatting a number of other values according to a specification string.
+It is similar to the **printf** function in C, and other similar functions in other programming languages.
+`format(spec, values...)`.

+We create everything with `multi AZ` so we need to differentiate between them.
+This will help us to create good tagging sting by adding for example the count of the resource.

 ---
-Update your private subnet resource to be as the following
+Update your private subnet resource to be as below

 ```
 resource "aws_subnet" "private_A" {